-NEW SECTION.
-Sec.
+NEW SECTION, Sec.
 14. COMPREHENSIVE PLANS-PANEL REVIEW.

-(1) Each comprehensive plan shall be reviewed by the appropriate review panel to determine whether the portions of the plan concerning local and regional issues are in compliance with sections 2, 9, 11, and 13 of this act.
-Each comprehensive plan shall be reviewed by the review panels meeting jointly to determine whether the portions of the plan concerning state issues are in compliance with sections 2, 9, 11, and 13 of this act, and, in the event of noncompliance, the panels meeting jointly shall have the same authority and duties as established in sections 15, 19, and 20 of this act for individual panels.
+(1) Each comprehensive plan shall be reviewed by the appropriate review panel to determine whether the portions of the plan concerning local and regional issues are in compliance with sections 2, 9, 11, and 13 of this act, Each comprehensive plan shall be reviewed by the review panels meeting jointly to determine whether the portions of the plan concerning state issues are in compliance with sections 2, 9, 11, and 13 of this act, and, in the event of noncompliance, the panels meeting jointly shall have the same audioxity and duties as established in sections 15, 19, and 20 of this act for individual panels.
 If the panel rejects the plan it shall specify its reasons.
 The panel shall approve or reject the plan within six months of submission of the plan.

 (2) A decision approving a plan shall be subject to direct review in the court of appeals.
-Review shall be commenced within forty-five days of the decision.
-Venue of the action shall be in the court of appeals with jurisdiction for the local government whose plan is subject to the appeal, or in the court of appeals with jurisdiction for Thurston county.
-The only necessary party to the appeal shall be the local government whose plan is subject to the appeal.
-The provisions of section 23 (7) through (10) of this act shall apply to the review.
+Review shall be commenced within fonty-five days of the decision.
+Yenue of the action shall be in the court of appeals with jurisdition for the local government whose plan is subject to the appeal, or in the court of appeals with jurisdiction for Thurston county.
+The only necessary party to the appeal able the local government whose plan is subject to the appeal and the provisions of section 23 (7) through (10) of this act shall apply to be review.

-(3) If the comprehensive plan of an adjacent local government is not approved and its deadline has not passed, the adjacent local government may advise the panel that it has reasonable belief that the submitted comprehensive plan may be in conflict with the comprehensive plan being developed by the adjacent local government.
-In that event, the panel shall defer action on the comprehensive plan or the contested portion of the comprehensive plan until the adjacent local government submits its comprehensive plan, or the deadline for submittal passes.
+(3) If the comprehensive plan of an adjacent local government is not approved and is deadline has not passed, the adjacent local government may advise the panel that it has reasonable belief that the submitted comprehensive plan may be in conflict with the comprehensive plan being developed by the adjacent local government.
+In that event, the panel shall defer action on the comprehensive plan or the contested portion of the comprehensive plan until the adjacent local government submits its comprehensive plan, or the deadline for submittal passei.

-NEW SECTION.
-Sec.
+NEW SECTION Sec.
 15. COMPREHENSIVE PLANS- PROVISIONAL APPROVAL.
-If the panel find that a comprehensive plan that is submitted for approval fails to comply with section 2, 9, 11, or 13 of this act as a result of inadequacies that can be easily corrected, the panel may grant a provisional approval of the plan.
-The terms of a provisional approval shall specify the plan's inadequacies and shall require the local government to correct the inadequacies by a prescribed date no more than three months from the date of provisional approval.
-The panel shall review the progress made by the local government in correcting the inadequacies and shall grant final certification of the plan if it finds that the inadequacies have been corrected.
-A provisional approval may be extended only one time and for no more than three additional months.
-If the panel finds that the inadequacies have not been corrected by the prescribed date, the plan shall be deemed "unapproved" as of the time of such finding.
-A plan having the status of provisional approval shall be deemed "approved" for the purposes of section 17 of this act.
+If the parter find that a comprehensive plan that is submitted for inadequacies that can be easily corrected, the panel may grant a provisional approval of the plan.
+The terms of a provisional approval and the plan's inadequacies and shall require the local government to correct the inadequacies by a prescribed date no more than three months from the date of provisional approval.
+The panel shall review the progress made by the local government, in correcting the inadequacies and shall grant final certification of the plan if it finds that the inadequacies and shall grant final certification of the plan if it finds that the inadequacies and shall grant final certification of the plan if it finds that the inadequacies have been corrected.
+A provisional approval may be extended only one time and for no more than three corrected by the prescribed date, the plan shall be deemed 'unapproved' as of the time of such finding.
+A plan having the status of provisional approved as able to deemed 'approved' for the purpose of section 17 of this ad.

-NEW SECTION.
-Sec.
+NEW SECTION Sec.
 16. PRIOR COMPREHENSIVE PLANS, INTERIM EFFECT.
 All comprehensive plans in existence prior to approval of a plan under this chapter and all development regulations implementing the unapproved plans shall, except as provided in section 9 (2)(b) of this act, continue in effect until replaced by plans and regulations under this chapter or revised pursuant to this chapter.